Pay row leads KP Snacks workers to vote on strike action

 ‘Workers won’t accept being paid peanuts’

 Workers were offered a 6% pay rise, plus a £1,000 one-off payment.
-However, the average workers’ earnings at the facility had fallen by 14% in real terms since 2018, claimed Unite, adding cleaners hadn’t been included in the pay offer and were on the lowest wage of £10.66 an hour.
+However, the average workers’ earnings at the facility had fallen by 14% in real terms since 2018, claimed Unite.
+Hygiene workers, who are the lowest paid at £10.66 an hour, recieved a 9.7% wage rise on 1 April and were not included in the current offer.

 “Workers won’t accept being paid peanuts,” said Unite general secretary Sharon Graham.
 “To exclude the lowest paid workers from the pay negotiations all together is corporate greed in action.”